George Watters (soldier)

-George Watters (26 September 1904 – 1980) was a Scottish miner and labourer from Prestonpans, East Lothian.
-He fought in the Spanish Civil War and Second World War.
+George Watters (26 September 1904 – 1980) known as Geordie, was a Scottish miner and labourer from Prestonpans, East Lothian.
+He fought in the Spanish Civil War and Second World War, and was a socialist activist.

+Life and politics

+Watters grew up in a mining community around Prestongrange colliery, when he was 14 years old, his brother was killed in an underground accident, and he became a social activist three years later.
+He distributed the weekly paper of the British Communist Party in the local area, and joined the party with his two other brothers in the early 1920s.

-Watters was barred from working in the local pit as he was seen as an agitator and trouble maker following the 1926 General Strike and ensuing lock-out.
+He was barred from working in the local pit as he was seen as an agitator and trouble maker following the 1926 General Strike and ensuing lock-out.

-Watters opposed the British Union of Fascists and held left-wing views.
-He attended a rally of the group held at Usher Hall in Edinburgh in 1936, interrupting the meeting by singing The Internationale which started a fight.
-Watters was arrested and fined for doing so.
+Watters opposed the British Union of Fascists and held left-wing socialist views.
+He attended a rally of the group held at Usher Hall in Edinburgh in 1936, despite a petition by 15,000 residents to ban the event.
+Watters was seen interrupting the meeting with Donald Renton by singing The Internationale which started a fight and he was arrested and fined.

+Watters was aware of the dispute leading to the Asturian miners strike where workers were attacked by the Spanish Foreign Legion and Moroccan Regulares, as the right-wing government sought to crush the uprising.